hutaba-dev/Seismic-bot-multi/README.md

 ## Configuration

-Create a `wallets.txt` file in the root directory with your private key per a line:
+Create a `wallets.txt` file in the root directory with your private keies per a line:

 ```
 your_private_key_here_1
 your_private_key_here_2
 ```
-Create a `proxies.txt` file in the root directory with your private key per a line:
+Create a `proxies.txt` file in the root directory with your proxies per a line:
 ```
 http://user1:pass1@proxy1.com:8080
 http://proxy2.com:8080